-These homemade fudgesicles, also called fudge pops, are the perfect chocolate cold treat for a hot day or whenever you want.
+These homemade fudgesicles, also called fudge pops, are the perfect chocolate cold sweet treats on a hot summer day or any time of year you are craving them.

 I love popsicles and I love chocolate and chocolate recipes.
-This fudgesicle recipe is and amazing from scratch treat to satisfy my chocolate cravings.
+This fudgesicle recipe is an amazing from scratch treat to satisfy my chocolate cravings.
+They are kind of a nostalgic treat for me as well.
+We used to get them from the grocery store when I was young.

-Fudge pops for fudgesicles are super easy to make and the kids will love them.
+Fudge pops for fudgesicles are super easy to make and the kids will love them and pretty much any chocolate lovers.
 If I can do it, you can do it.
 Let’s get started!

 Step 1: Gather the ingredients

-- Vanilla extract -- The vanilla will add flavor as well as enhance the flavor of the other ingredients.
+- Vanilla extract – The vanilla will add flavor as well as enhance the flavor of the other ingredients.
+Vanilla powder will work well too.

-Step 2: How to make fudgesicles or fudge pops
+Step 2: How to make homemade fudgesicles or fudge pops

 Begin by adding the milk, white granulated sugar, and cornstarch to a medium sauce pot and whisk them together.